This form requires cookies to load. Please accept cookies in the consent banner to access this form.

 At MathFactLab, our primary goal is to help students develop a deep, fluent understanding of all the basic math facts.

-Most of the math fact websites you will find on the internet quiz students on the basic facts in one way or another without providing them a strategic means to solving the basic facts.
+Most of the math fact websites you will find on the internet quiz students on the basic facts in one way or another without providing them a strategic means to constructing new fact knowledge.
 This is drill.

 If a student cannot respond accurately to a fact prompt, such as 6x7, these websites will not suggest that the student uses their knowledge of 3x7 and double it or add another seven to 5x7.
 Rather, it will just tell the student that the product is 42, and encourage them to memorize this fact.
 Drill only makes sense if students already have a very solid foundation with the facts and are simply working to increase their response time.
 Even then, it’s not a particularly good choice.